 ABSTRACT

 The current study was aimed at knowing the labour use patterns in private unorganised swine farms of Andhra Pradesh and estimating the optimum human resource requirements for them.
 It was conducted at the S.N.G Pork centre and V.Y.N Agro Farm located in Tirupati, Andhra Pradesh, India.
-Unlike the orgnaised farms, the cleaning of pens (performed on alternate days) and feeding (done twice a day) were the only activities performed in the private unorganised swine farms.
+Unlike the orgnaized farms, the cleaning of pens (performed on alternate days) and feeding ( twice a day) were the only activities performed in the private unorganized swine farms.
 The total cleaning activity required 3.37 to 5.85 man-minutes/pen and the labour time required for cleaning of passage alley was 1.49 ± 0.13 and 1.16 ± 0.05 man-min in S.N.G Pork centre and V.Y.N Agro Farm, respectively.
 The time spent on feeding activities as a whole was 1.46 to 1.62 man-minutes/pen/day.
 It was concluded that cleaning and feeding require 3.37 to 5.85 man-minutes/pen and 1.46 to 1.62 man-minutes/pen/day, respectively.
 Comparative production and economic studies are needed to justify the high expenditure on labour for scientific management in the organised swine farms.

 Keywords: Labour, man-minute, swine, unorganised.